Litchfield (Google Maps location)

 It’s perhaps that last bit I find so interesting… More on that later.
 Topsmead (within Topsmead State Forest) is the former summer estate of Miss Edith Morton Chase, daughter of Henry Sabin Chase and Alice Morton Chase.
 Henry Sabin Chase was the first President of Chase Brass and Copper Company in Waterbury.
 Chase Brass was one of the leaders in the brass industry when Waterbury was the Brass Capital of the world.

 The Chase name is fairly prominent around Waterbury; there’s the Chase Highway, (what is now the) Chase Out-patient clinic, and the Chase Collegiate private school.
-But in chasing the Chase trail, I followed it pretty deeply – and found something interesting.
-To me, anyway.
+But in chasing the Chase trail – and I chased it pretty far down the rabbit hole – there are many interesting things to find.
+In my opinion, anyway.

 Are you familiar with the Mercantile Building in New York City?
-It’s the deco style sky scraper across the street from the New York Public Library’s main branch.
+It’s the deco style sky scraper across the street from the New York Public Library’s main branch in Murray Hill.
 Guess who the first tenant was?
-Yup, Chase Brass and Copper Company.
+None other than Chase Brass and Copper Company.

 Want more?
 I do.
 The original Chase headquarters in Waterbury is on Grand Street across from the city hall.
 It is now occupied by the city of Waterbury’s offices.
 Chase Brass commissioned well-known architect Cass Gilbert to design it in 1916, across from his recently completed Waterbury city hall.
 Henry Chase, the company president, specifically requested that the headquarters be designed to contrast with the style of the city hall, resulting in a design which shunned colonial marble and brick.
 The company sold the building to preservationists in 1963 for one dollar, who in turn sold it to the city of Waterbury to be used as city offices, a function it still serves today.
 It is now known as the Chase Municipal Building and is part of Waterbury’s Cass Gilbert Historical District.